kekelp/keru/README.md

 The best way to get started is to clone the repository and explore the examples.

-In particular, there are three heavily commented examples that serve as a tutorial:
+There are three heavily commented examples that act as a tutorial:

 - [`01_intro.rs`]
 - [`02_dynamic.rs`]